stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   Now: no way from junior to senior
+-   Now: no way from junior to senior.

--   Future: a permanent "useless class", no dignified occupation for humans
+-   Future: a permanent "useless class", no dignified occupation for humans.

-### Challenging the assumption
+### Challenging the assumption.

 #### Evidence